Feature #336

 Do you want to set up VLANs now [y|n]?

-Updated by Adam Thompson about 12 years ago
+Updated by Adam Thompson almost 13 years ago

 For clarification: the problem (for me, anyway) is that it's very difficult to create a LAG group spanning all physical ports in the system after the fact, because of the requirement that WAN must always exist.

-Updated by Ted Lum almost 12 years ago
+Updated by Ted Lum over 12 years ago

 +1 This is important to me.
 Although, right now I am about to try and figure out how to do it manually since I need it now, not years from now, and once its done hopefully will never need to do it again.
 But, it sure would be helpful for others that will come later.